aws-samples/aws-modernization-with-epsagon/content/50_Monitoring/3_configuring_alerts.md

 ![Alerts](/images/monitoring/alerts.png)

-Make sure to select the right application, and use your real email - because we are going to get a real alert!
+Make sure to select all 4 functions that start with "catalog-shop-dev-", and use your real email - because we are going to get a real alert!

 To get an alert, let's browse our retail store to create some errors (timeouts or exceptions).